-The goal or he Ayurvedic nutrition is to adjust the dietary program to each individual according to their metabolism.
+The goal of the Ayurvedic nutrition is to adjust the dietary program to each individual according to their metabolism.
 Ayurveda does not isolate vitamins, minerals or other micro-nutrients since the body functions as a unit and different systems overlap in their functions and relationships.
-This is the only way to make it successful long term.
+This is the only way to make it a successful long-term.

 Constitutional nutrition we can see it as the understanding of the metabolic nature, recognizing the digestive capacity, the real assimilation of nutrients and identifying the signs when we are not digesting and assimilating hat we eat.
-Unfortunately modern nutrition misses these points.
-The digestion and assimilation depends on enzyme function, from our agni, our fire, our digestive capacity.
+Unfortunately, modern nutrition misses these points.
+The digestion and assimilation depend on enzyme function, from our Agni, our fire, our digestive capacity.

 What are the enzymes?

-People only assimilate 70 to 80 percentage of what they consume, while in other cases is less than 50%.
+People only assimilate 70 to 80 percent of what they consume, while in other cases is less than 50%.
 When the level of assimilation drops, then so do the energy levels.
-This is one of the key factors behind chronic fatigue syndrome, low vitality and even autoimmune system.
+This is one of the key factors behind chronic fatigue syndrome, low vitality, and even autoimmune system.

 Enzyme function per doshic constitution: